christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 test doing something wrong?
 How can you find out the cause?

-Won't it be nice if you have X-ray vision and can actually see the trace of all `EXPECT_CALL`s and mock method calls as they are made?
+Won't it be nice if you have X-ray vision and can actually see the trace of all `EXPECT_CALL`s and mock target calls as they are made?
 For each call, would you like to see its actual argument values and which `EXPECT_CALL` gMock thinks it matches?
 If you still need some help to figure out who made these calls, how about being able to see the complete stack trace at each mock call?